Learn, explore and have fun with new friends.

 The leadership team and specialty teachers at Swim & S.T.E.A.M. are all year-round full-time Sacred Heart educators.
 They are well versed in the mission, goals and criteria that make a Sacred Heart education special.
 We believe that each child is placed on this earth because she has unique gifts, and without her, something important would go undone.
 Our job as educators is to help discover and nurture these gifts in your children.

 Ms. Lee, the year-round CSH athletic trainer and member of our medical team acts as Swim & S.T.E.A.M.
 Director.
-She has worked with the program since its inception 8 years ago.
-She can handle all pre-camp questions and is the on-site director in June.
-She is supported by Assistant Swim & S.T.E.A.M.
-Director Jamie Valentinetti, CSH athletics and wellness division coordinator, who also has extensive camp experience.
+She has worked with the program since its inception over 10 years ago.
+She has extensive camp experience and can handle all pre-camp questions and is the on-site director in June.

-Three Sacred Heart physical education and dance teachers lead the sports and dance instruction.
-Mr. O’Hagan, Mrs. Bailey and Ms. DeLuca have a combined 35 years of teaching and coaching experience.
-They bring so much fun and excitement to sports and dance.
+Three Sacred Heart physical education and movement teachers lead the sports and dance instruction.
+They have a combined 35 years of teaching and coaching experience.
+They bring so much fun and excitement to sports and movement.

 Our Lower School teachers lead the S.T.E.A.M. instruction, developing age-appropriate, progressive and themed lesson plans for each group of students.